PRIA Overview and History

 - Continued funding for farm worker protection activities.

-- Established funding for partnership grants.
+- Established funding for partnership grants and pesticide safety education programs.

 - $500,000-750,000 per year.